State Telehealth Laws and Reimbursement Policies Report, Spring 2022

 Modalities: Live Video, Store-and-Forward, Remote Patient Monitoring (RPM), Email/Phone/Fax

 All 50 states and the District of Columbia have some form of Medicaid reimbursement for telehealth in their public program.
 However, the extent of reimbursement for telehealth delivered services is less clear in some states than others.

-The most predominantly reimbursed form of telehealth modality is live video, with every state offering some type of live video reimbursement in their Medicaid program.
-However, what and how it is reimbursed varies widely.
+The most widely reimbursed form of telehealth modality is live video, with every state offering some type of live video reimbursement in their Medicaid program.
+However, what and how it is reimbursed varies.
 Some Medicaid programs, for example limit reimbursable services to a specific list of CPT codes, such as Ohio, while other states, such as California, leave it open ended, reimbursing for all covered benefits or services as long as appropriate, and meeting procedure code definition and confidentiality and patient rights requirements.
 In general, the main restrictions Medicaid programs typically place on live video telehealth include:

 - The type of services that can be reimbursed, e. g. office visit, inpatient consultation, etc.;

 - The type of provider that can be reimbursed, e. g. physician, nurse, physician assistant, etc.; and

 - The location of the patient, referred to as the originating site.